droididan/into_the_rx/chapter1.md

 ## Schedulers

-What Schedulers means is where the code will actually be executed and usually on what Thread.
+What Schedulers means is where the code will actually be executed and usually and on what Thread. most of the cases Subscribers are used to executing long-running tasks on the some background thread so that it

 ## Flowable